-Semester 2.5 Credits Offered in Grades: 9, 10, 11, and 12
+Semester 2.5 Credits

+Offered in Grades: 9, 10, 11, and 12

+Everyone lives in some form of home and having the skills to maintain and repair common problems that arise can save you thousands of dollars and also possibly lead to a lucrative career path.
 This course will provide students with a variety of building trade skills applied in the area of home maintenance, improvement, and repair.
-Through a hands-on project based approach students will learn about building trades such as construction, plumbing, electrical, HVAC, and masonry.
+Through a hands-on project-based approach students will learn about building trades such as construction, plumbing, electrical, HVAC, and masonry.
 Students will become more self-sufficient in maintaining, improving, and repairing their own homes as well as equip them with a strong foundation for a variety of careers in the skilled trades.
 This course is credited towards the 21st Century Life Careers/Career Technical Education credit for graduation.